Appears: Reception

 Upon its release, "Appears" received positive reviews from music critics.
 AllMusic's Alexey Eremenko, whom contributed to writing Hamasaki's biography on the website, selected the track as some of her best work.
 A mixed review came from a staff member at CD Journal, who questioned the inclusion of remixes on the CD single.
 Though the editor commended the club inspired composition, he/she criticized how it took over Hamasaki's vocal performance and felt the sound was slightly "geeky".
 Commercially, the single was a success in Japan.
 It debuted at number two on the Oricon Singles Chart, selling 273,760 units in its first week of sales.
 It lasted three weeks on the top 200, becoming one of Hamasaki's lowest spanning singles in that chart.
 It debuted at number two on the Count Down TV chart hosted by Tokyo Broadcasting System (TBS), stalled from the top spot by Hikaru Utada's "Addicted to You".
 It lasted four weeks in the top 100.
 Part one of the "Appears"/"Whatever" 12" vinyl reached number 96 on the same chart, entering on chart date February 5, 2000.

-By the end of 1999, it had sold over 282,000 units in Japan, making it the 81st highest selling single of that year in that country; it was also Hamasaki's fifth addition on the Oricon Yearly Chart, just behind her singles "To Be", "Love (Destiny)", "Boys & Girls", and her extended play A (1999).
+By the end of 1999, "Appears" had sold 282,170 units in Japan, making it the 81st highest selling single of that year in that country; it was also Hamasaki's fifth addition on the Oricon Yearly Chart, just behind her singles "To Be", "Love (Destiny)", "Boys & Girls", and her extended play A (1999).
 That same year, it ranked at number 84 on TBS' Annual Chart.
 In January 2000, the single was certified Gold by the Recording Industry Association of Japan (RIAJ) for shipments of 200,000 units.
 As of July 2016, "Appears" has sold 290,550 units in Japan, and is her 28th highest selling single based on Oricon Style's data base.